tttapa/Control-Surface/doc/Library-documentation.md

 The switch is not debounced in software.

 ### RotaryEncoder
-`RotaryEncoder(uint8_t pinA, uint8_t pinB, uint8_t controllerNumber, uint8_t channel, int speedMultiply = 1, uint8_t pulsesPerStep = NORMAL_ENCODER, relativeCCmode mode = TWOS_COMPLEMENT);`
+`RotaryEncoder(uint8_t pinA, uint8_t pinB, uint8_t controllerNumber, uint8_t channel, int speedMultiply = 1, uint8_t pulsesPerStep = NORMAL_ENCODER, relativeCCmode mode = TWOS_COMPLEMENT)`
 RotaryEncoder control elements send the relative change of the position of a quadrature encoder using MIDI Control Change events.
 `pinA`: the first pin of the encoder's quadrature output, the internal pull-up resistor will be enabled
 `pinB`: the second pin of the encoder's quadrature output, the internal pull-up resistor will be enabled
 `controllerNumber`:  the [MIDI Control Change controller number](https://www.midi.org/specifications/item/table-3-control-change-messages-data-bytes-2) [0, 119]
 `channel`: the MIDI channel [1, 16]
 `speedMultiply`: a factor that is multiplied with the position change to make the control move faster, default is 1
-`pulsesPerStep`: a factor that the position change is divided by to make the control move slower and to have finer control: in the case of a normal rotary encoder, there are 4 pulses between two detents, so setting the number of pulses per step to 4 (using the constant `NORMAL_ENCODER`) ensures that moving the encoder one click results in a value change of one, instead of four,  default is 4
+`pulsesPerStep`: a factor that the position change is divided by to make the control move slower and to have finer control: in the case of a normal rotary encoder, there are 4 pulses between two detents, so setting the number of pulses per step to 4 (using the constant `NORMAL_ENCODER`) ensures that moving the encoder one click results in a value change of one, instead of four,  default is 4, for a jog wheel (without detents), use the constant `JOG`
 `mode`: the mode to encode negative position changes: MIDI Control Change events have a 7-bit unsigned integer as value byte.
 To represent negative numbers, you can either use 7-bit two's complement (`TWOS_COMPLEMENT`), 7-bit signed magnitude (`SIGN_MAGNITUDE`), or add a constant offset of 64 to the value (`BINARY_OFFSET`), default is `TWOS_COMPLEMENT`
 You can use one of the following aliases as well: `REAPER_RELATIVE_1`, `REAPER_RELATIVE_2`, `REAPER_RELATIVE_3`, `TRACKTION_RELATIVE`, `MACKIE_CONTROL_RELATIVE`